 How to make Mutton Chukka?

-To give an over all idea, following are the steps that involves in making this dish.
+To give an overall idea, the following are the steps that involve in making this dish.

 - Preparation of mutton chukka masala powder